NathStevo97/certifications-notes/vmware/vmware-tanzu/02_Management_Clusters/04_NSX_Load_Balancer/2 4 - NSX Advanced Load Balancer 7c32c952a3bb4f209fd873a932343a70.md

 # Load Balancing Kubernetes Services

 - TKG supports optional integration with NSX advanced load balancer
-- NSX Advanced Load Balancer doesn’t require any licenses to be used with TKG
+- NSX Advanced Load Balancer doesn't require any licenses to be used with TKG
 - The integration allows NSX Advanced Load Balancer to provide layer-4 load balancing services when a load balancer service type is created on a TK workload cluster.
 - NSX Advanced Load Balancer does not perform load balancing for the Kubernetes API on control plane nodes - this is handled by kube-vip.